apjv05/LeetCode/Problems/Binary Search/README.md

 When to use
 - You need to find a target value within a rotated array

-Key Proporties
+Key Properties
 - Identify the Sorted Half
-    - atleast one have of the array must be sorted in an ascending order
+    - at least one have of the array must be sorted in an ascending order
 - Determine the location
     - For left
         - Check if the target falls within this sorted left half `nums[left] <= target < nums[mid]`